George W. Jenkins High School: Athletics

 George Jenkins offers students more than 18 sports during Fall, Spring and Winter.
-Some of the school's sports offerings include football, baseball, basketball, tennis, golf, cross country/track, boys soccer, wrestling, swimming and volleyball.
+Some of the school's sports offerings include football, baseball/softball, basketball, tennis, golf, cross country/track, soccer, swimming, volleyball, weightlifting, girls' flag football, and boys' wrestling.

 George Jenkins has won two state titles in its school history, one in 1998 by the Boys Tennis team and the other one by the Girls Soccer team on February 13, 2008.
 The soccer team defeated Satellite High School to capture the Class 5A State Championship.
 George Jenkins is represented by its Dream Maker band at all large sporting activities.
 Also, George Jenkins is represented by the ensemble Golden Harmony, who sings the National Anthem at most sporting activities.